-EF Core has DB providers of all major databases.
-The installation of each of them is done through NuGet.
-Here I will tell you how to install DB provider for SQL Server database.
+Entity Framework Core has Database Providers for all major databases.
+The installation of each of them can be done through NuGet.
+Here we will install SQL Server database provider since we will be working on a SQL Server Database.

 Here click the Browse link and search for Microsoft.EntityFrameworkCore.SqlServer on the text box.

-The installation will start and you will see Preview Changes window.
+The installation of the package will start and we will see Preview Changes window.
 Click the OK button.

-Next you will see the License Acceptance window, click the I Accept button.
+Next we will see the License Acceptance window, click the I Accept button.

-Within few seconds the installation procedure will complete and the Microsoft.EntityFrameworkCore.SqlServer provider will be installed on your project.
+Within few seconds the installation procedure will complete and the Microsoft.EntityFrameworkCore.SqlServer provider will be installed on the app.

 You can verify it by seeing the Dependencies > NuGet section of your Solution Explorer.

 There are many EF Core commands like Migration, scaffoldings that needs to be executed.
-We use 2 tools to execute them.
-These are:
+For this we will need “any” of the two tools.
+These tools are:

 PM> dotnet ef